 2. Which statement is not true?
 The following are involved in the design of the blood-air-barrier:

-- The cytoplasm of the endothelial cells of the capillaries.
+- Cytoplasm of the endothelial cells of the capillaries.

-- The merged basal membranes of the capillaries and the alveolar epithelium.
+- Merged basal membranes of the capillaries and the alveolar epithelium.

 - It is a mix of surface-active substances of the alveolar epithelium.

-- It increases the surface tension in the alveoli.
+- It increases surface tension in the alveoli.